francescobrillante1015/income-data-analysis/README.md

 # income-data-analysis

-This project compares students expected incomes with real world earnings data to highlight gaps between expectations and actual income outcomes.
+I created this project to explore how students expected incomes compare to real-world earnings data.
+Many students have a general idea of what they think they will earn after graduation, but those expectations do not always match actual income statistics.
+By visualizing and analyzing this data, I wanted to highlight the gap between expectations and reality and better understand how realistic these income assumptions are.

 This project uses Python and Matplotlib for data visualization.